Photos: Surreal Scenes From Rome’s Coronavirus Lockdown

 Many find it strange that although the virus, also known as COVID–19, has caused numerous deaths and is highly contagious, it is not the Black Plague or Ebola and yet Masses, weddings and funerals are all canceled (though some reports claim it is much worse than flu).

 Italy’s bishops said in a statement Sunday that they desired to do their part to help the government’s efforts to prevent the spread of the disease.
-But the response among some laity and priests in Rome has been one of disappointment, especially as the bishops seemed willing to go along with the government directive without continuing public Masses, even if they were moderated in some way, especially at a time like this.
+But the response among some laity and priests in Rome has been one of disappointment, especially as the bishops seemed willing to go along with the government directive without continuing public Masses, even if they were moderated,, especially at a time like this.

 Pope Francis is currently not having any public engagements but rather having his Masses livestreamed on Vatican Media.
 A Rome priest called Father Maurizio Mirilli is celebrating daily Mass for the faithful live on Facebook at 9 a.m.